wardruid/flask_simple_store/README.md

-# Simple Flask App: store API
+# Simple Flask App:
+1. API for the store
+1. Celery task for sending email async